Military colours, standards and guidons: Royal Navy

 In addition, each principal command in the Royal Navy also has its own king's colour which is a variation of the White Ensign, with its dimensions altered to mirror those of the colours of infantry regiments.
 In the centre is the royal cypher of the reigning monarch within the Garter, surmounted by the crown.

-Unlike the colours of regiments in the Army, every king's colour of the Royal Navy is identical.
+Unlike the colours of regiments in the Army, the king's colours of the Royal Navy are identical with no battle honours.
 The following units hold a king's colour of the Royal Navy: